canonical/checkbox/docs/explanation/configs.rst

 - all the configuration files being used
 - for each section, the configured parameters being used
-- the origin of each of these customized parameters
+- the origin of each of these customised parameters
 - an overall status report

 For example: